himashi92/VT-UNet/README.md

 Our previous Code for A Volumetric Transformer for Accurate 3D Tumor Segmentation can be found iside version 1 folder.

-# VT-UNet: A Robust Volumetric Transformer for Medical Image Segmentation
+# VT-UNet: A Robust Volumetric Transformer for Accurate 3D Tumor Segmentation

 Parts of codes are borrowed from [nn-UNet](https://github.com/MIC-DKFZ/nnUNet).